Managing inventory in a growing business

 • Increased operational costs and a lack of warehouse space.

-Businesses need to adapt their inventory management processes to manage stock effectively as they continue to grow.
-Many are turning to inventory optimisation practices to balance their stock levels.
+You must adapt your inventory management processes to manage stock effectively as you continue to grow.
+One way to do this is by implementing inventory optimisation practices to balance stock levels.

-Inventory optimisation is critical to growing businesses with a wide breadth of stock.
-It starts with identifying the demand patterns of your products.
-You can then accurately forecast demand and finally optimise your stock.
+Inventory optimisation is critical to growing businesses with an extensive stock range.
+It starts with identifying the demand patterns of your products so you can then accurately forecast demand and optimise your stock to ensure order fulfilment.

 Let’s look at each in more detail: